Shibu778/defectpl/docs/theory/photoluminescence.md

 # Photoluminescence

 This page contains the details of how to calculate the photoluminescence spectra.
+Theory will be added.